-Click Update to save the changes.
-At the bottom of the screen in the “Connection Status” table, you should see the message indicating that connection to Oracle is established.
+Click on Update to save the changes.
+At the bottom of the screen in the “Connection Status” table, you should see the message indicating that a connection to Oracle is established.
 A red or Green icon will determine if any schema definition changes are needed.

-After OptiCash setup is completed, it may be necessary to update your local java security to grant permissions, which will allow OptiCash to directly execute various OptiCash Java classes.
+After the OptiCash setup is completed, it may be necessary to update your local java security to grant permissions, which will allow OptiCash to directly execute various OptiCash Java classes.
 If so, the following line should be added to the java.policy file:

 grant { permission java.security.AllPermission; };

-When finished, click on the home icon to bring you back to the maintenance url (/maint/index.jsp)
+When finished, click on the home icon to bring you back to the maintenance URL (/maint/index.jsp)

 Select the “OptiCash Settings” link, which takes you to http://<server_address>:<port>/opticash/maint/applicationSettings.jsp